 Other international, geo-political, and macroeconomic events could also have an adverse impact on our business.
-For instance, in February 2022, Russia initiated military action against Ukraine.
-In response, the United States and certain other countries imposed significant sanctions and trade actions against Russia and could impose further sanctions, trade restrictions, and other retaliatory actions.
-While we cannot predict the broader consequences, the conflict and retaliatory and counter-retaliatory actions could materially adversely affect global trade, currency exchange rates, inflation, regional economies, and the global economy, which in turn may increase our costs, disrupt our supply chain, or otherwise adversely affect our business, financial condition, and results of operations.
+The United States and certain other countries may impose significant sanctions, trade restrictions, and other retaliatory actions in response to these events.
+While we cannot predict the broader consequences of these types of events, the conflict and retaliatory and counter-retaliatory actions could materially adversely affect global trade, currency exchange rates, inflation, regional economies, and the global economy, which in turn may increase our costs, disrupt our supply chain, or otherwise adversely affect our business, financial condition, and results of operations.
 In addition, increasing inflation rates and the responses by central banking authorities to control such inflation have contributed to uncertainty and volatility in U.S. and global markets.
 Rising inflation rates in the United States have begun to affect businesses across many industries, including ours, by increasing costs of operations such as labor.